 The Compensation Committee recognizes the critical role that executive stock ownership has in aligning the interests of management with those of our stockholders.
-As such, we maintain stock ownership guidelines under which our "Executive Team" members (consisting of our four executive officers) are required to acquire and hold our common stock in an amount representing a multiple of base salary.
-In determining compliance with these quidelines, stock ownership includes shares beneficially owned by the participant (or by immediate family members) as well as unvested RSUs.
-Until the ownership guidelines are satisfied, our Executive Team members are required to hold 75% of the net shares received by them under the Company's equity-based incentive compensation program (after having shares withheld to satisfy taxes associated with the vesting of RSUs and PSUs).
+As such, we maintain stock ownership guidelines under which our executive officers are required to acquire and hold our common stock in an amount representing a multiple of base salary.
+In determining compliance with these guidelines, stock ownership includes shares beneficially owned by the participant (or by immediate family members) as well as unvested RSUs.
+Until the ownership guidelines are satisfied, our executive officers are required to hold 75% of the net shares received by them under the Company's equity-based incentive compensation program (after having shares withheld to satisfy taxes associated with the vesting of RSUs and PSUs).
 The Compensation Committee reviews compliance with our stock ownership guidelines at least annually.

-PSUs, which represent 50% of the annual equity award to members of our Executive Team, and stock options do not count towards satisfaction of the guidelines.
-The Compensation Committee believes that it is general industry practice to exclude PSUs and stock options from the calculation of stock ownership for purposes of the guidelines because their dependency on stock price and/or future performance makes their realization, and the amount that may be realized, highly uncertain.
+PSUs, which represent 50% of the annual equity award to our executive officers, do not count towards satisfaction of the guidelines.
+The Compensation Committee believes that it is general industry practice to exclude PSUs from the calculation of stock ownership for purposes of the guidelines because their dependency on stock price and/or future performance makes their realization, and the amount that may be realized, highly uncertain.
 As a result, the current holdings reflected below do not represent actual interests in our common stock.
-The following table sets forth the minimum stock ownership requirements and current holdings for our Executive Team members as of March 1, 2024.

-Ownership Guideline (as a Multiple of Base Salary) Multiple of Base Salary Owned as of March 1, 2024
+The following table sets forth the minimum stock ownership requirements and current holdings for our executive officers as of March 1, 2025.

-Glenn J. Williams 5.0x 25.9x
+Ownership Guideline (as a Multiple of Base Salary) Multiple of Base Salary Owned as of March 1, 2025

-Peter W. Schneider 3.5x 10.6x
+Glenn J. Williams 5.0x 30.1x

-Tracy X. Tan (1) 2.5x 1.5x
+Peter W. Schneider 3.5x 11.9x

-Gregory C. Pitts 2.5x 6.5x
+Tracy X. Tan 2.5x 2.8x